mongodb/design/README.md

 # MongoDB Design System

-### Use
+### What is this?

 The MongoDB Design System contains the UI building blocks that make up the user experience across all MongoDB products.

 ### Documentation